 2. CO-CURRICULAR SERVICE-LEARNING: Co-curricular service is usually directed under the leadership of student organizations and groups.
 It meets a community need, but it is not for a specific academic course.

-For students: Get information for your service projects, including grant proposal information and supplementary links.
+For students and faculty: Get information for service projects, including grant proposal information and supplementary links.
 Learn More

 The Ron Holt Civic Engagement Award